 This session will explore the arrival of the Gothic genre in Brazil in the 19 th century and the rise of the “Tropical Gothic.”
 Then, it will address Jane Austen’s reception in Brazil, the first translations to Portuguese, and, more specifically, how Northanger Abbey was and is perceived by Brazilian readers.

-Maria Clara Pivato Biajoli is a postdoctoral researcher at University of São Paulo, Brazil, and has worked as a professor of English and Literature for three years.
+Maria Clara Pivato Biajoli is Professor of English Literature and English Language at Federal University of Alfenas, Brazil.
 She has two majors in History and English and wrote a PhD dissertation about Jane Austen's current popularity and the Jane Austen Fan Fiction phenomenon.
 She has presented her work at two previous AGMs and in conferences in Cambridge, New Orleans, Bogota, Lisbon, and around Brazil.
 She also published two essays in Persuasions On-Line.

 B4.
 Northanger Abbey and the History of the Fictional Female Detective